HumanOrganAtlas/hoa-tools/docs/tutorials/inventory.rst

 Dataset Inventory
 =================

-The `hoa_tools.inventory` module contains tools for loading and working with the inventory of datasets available in the Human Organ Atlas.

-In this tutorial the end goal is to find all the datasets that are lungs.
+In this tutorial we will use the  `hoa_tools.inventory` module to find all the spleen datasets in the Human Organ Atlas.

 Loading the inventory
 ---------------------